filipnet/checkmk-telegram-notify/README.md

 No further settings are required for this.

 ## LICENSE
-telegram and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
+checkmk-telegram-notify and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the LICENSE